turingschool/gear-up/salary.markdown

 anymore?
 * What's it going to take for you to "break even" financially after the real total cost you've paid to attend Turing?
 Will anyone in your group be earning less than they did before?
 How many years would it take to hit their old salary?
 Who will pay off their investment the fastest?
-* What are your goals for salary?
+* What are your personal goals for salary?
 Why?
 * How do you think your upbringing affects your thinking about salary?
 Who in your family or close friends earns the most?
 Who earns the least?
-Does those people influence you?
+Do those people influence you?
 * Given your education, age, and upbringing, what do you think you're "supposed to" earn as an annual salary?
 * How is that thinking affected by your race, gender, age, sexuality, religion, and relationship/dependents?
 * We see job offers to the same student vary by as much as $25K.
 How will raw salary factor into your job hunt/selection?
 Is it less or more important than other factors like "culture", "technology stack", etc?
 Why?